razbomi/boxing-user-management/README.md

 #Blazemeter

-Add a (Blazemeter Taurus)[] test, make sure that your blasemeter is connected to Newrelic
+Add a (Blazemeter Taurus)[http://gettaurus.org/] test, make sure that your Blasemeter is connected to Newrelic

 ```
 ---